syncos/synos/README.md

     make grub INSTALL_DRIVE=...
 This will create or overwrite `INSTALL_DRIVE` with the kernel.
 If no `INSTALL_DRIVE` is provided, the script will default back to `mkos.iso`.

+The makefile has a built in `qemu` option which is compatible with the output of `make grub`:

+    make qemu INSTALL_DRIVE=...
 # Documentation
 Documentation is currenly very scarse. but more should hopefully show up in `docs/` in the future.
 The documentation system will probably use sphinx.